 Even though castrated goats cannot actually breed with the does that you have, they can help you know which does are in heat.
 If you have a few bucks for breeding, keeping neutered males with your does will help you breed more effectively.

-These males will recognize when does are in heat, and they will also recognize when breeding hasn’t taken.
+These males will recognize when does are in heat, which can be useful in determining when breeding hasn’t taken.
 Breeding goats can be quite difficult in terms of knowing what was and was not successful, so these goats can be very useful.
-Raising goats for profit

 Leading the Pack